How to Clear a Bench Warrant Without Going to Jail

 Argue Your Case

 Once you’ve surrendered, you’ll be given a new court date to argue your case.
 If your bench warrant is from a felony case or is for a probation violation, you’ll need to appear in court, although you can have an attorney with you.
-If your bench warrant is because you failed to appear or didn’t pay a fine or restitution in a misdemeanor case, you can have an attorney appear in court for you.
+If your bench warrant is because you failed to appear or didn’t pay a fine in a misdemeanor case, you can have an attorney appear in court for you.
 Your attorney can argue that your bench warrant should be cleared because:

 - You never received the initial notice to appear